BackwardsDevelopment/.github/profile/readme.md

 - Git
 - MySQL

-If you require me learn a new language for your project, don't be afraid to ask; at Backwards Development we're all open to learning new languages, tools and frameworks and we will try to learn in no longer than a weeks time.
+If you require we learn a new language for your project, don't be afraid to ask; at Backwards Development we're all open to learning new languages, tools and frameworks and we will try to learn in no longer than a weeks time.
 <sub>Results vary on difficulty of Language, Tool and/or Framework</sub>